 How can I determine the cost of Dupixent with and without insurance?

-Talk with your insurance provider as well to determine the exact cost of Dupixent per your plan.
+Talk with your insurance provider to determine the exact cost of Dupixent under your plan.
 They can also tell you if you should fill your prescription at a specific pharmacy to get the lowest cost.

 Your insurance provider can tell you what the cost of Dupixent would be per month, per year, and per dose.
 The annual cost of Dupixent may vary every year based on insurance plan changes, drug price changes, and whether you are eligible for assistance programs.